apache/tvm-rfcs/rfcs/0055-slow-tests.md

 [motivation]: #motivation

-A small subset of tests take up a large portion of the total test runtime.
-This RFC proposes that we skip these tests on PRs where CI runtime is critical and run them only on main.
+A small subset of tests take up a large portion of the total test runtime in Pull Requests (PRs).
+This RFC proposes that we skip these tests on PRs where CI runtime is critical and run them only on `main`.

 # Guide-level explanation